Disability-Community-Resource-Fair/website-2026/_pages/accessibility.md

             </div>
             <div class="col-sm-8">
                 <div class="card-body">
-                    <h3 class="card-title">Additional Assistance</h3>
+                    <h3 class="card-title">Assistance at the Event</h3>
-                    <p class='card-text'>If there are any remaining questions on event accessibility information or any other topic, do not hesitate to reach out to us using the information here.</p>
+                    <p class='card-text'>If you have any accessibility questions prior to the event, please contact us <a href="/contact-us">here</a> and we will answer as quickly as possible.</p>
-                    <p class='card-text'>During the event, volunteers will be present to help assist or answer any questions you may have.
-Volunteers can be identified by their __BRIGHT PINK TSHIRTS AND NEON JEANS__, as shown here.</p>
+                    <p class='card-text'>If you have questions or require assistance during the event, volunteers will be present to help.
+Look for a volunteers wearing a__BRIGHT PINK TSHIRTS AND NEON JEANS__, as shown in the picture.</p>
                 </div>
             </div>
         </div>
     </div>
-    As a reminder, you can sign up for email notifications here.
+    As a reminder, you can sign up for email notifications <a href="/#Email">here</a>.
     </article>
 </div>